Click here for Attorney General's Office Multilingual Resources

 OUR MOTTO: "Education is the Best Prevention!"

-Since 2000 MOCI has handled tens of thousands of complaints, recovered over $12 million dollars for consumers in the form of a refund or credit, and held hundreds of community outreach events.
+Since 2000 MOCI has handled tens of thousands of complaints, advocated for consumers, and successfully recovered over $14 million dollars for them in the form of a refund or credit.
+It has held hundreds of community outreach events throughout its serving community.

 Spanish-speaking staff is available.

 The MOCI staff will educate consumers on their rights in many consumer-related areas and has an array of brochures readily available.Some of the areas the MOCI can assist with are: